kredati/cin301y22/covid-19_revisions.md

 ### Voting on changes
 U of T stipulates that changes to the marking scheme must be approved by a vote of the students, with at least a week to consider the changes.
 This document outlines the proposed changes.
 The vote will remain open between noon on Monday, March 16, through Tuesday, March March 24.
 Please vote if you can.

 The vote for the changes detailed below is open at https://q.utoronto.ca/courses/114159/quizzes/62095.
 It will remain open until 11:59pm (EDT) on Tuesday, April 24.
 A majority vote of the students voting will carry; there are no quorum requirements.
 That said, **_please, please vote_**.

+Edited to add: the vote is still open, but a majority of students in CIN301 have already voted in favour of the proposed changes below.
+You may still submit both a vote, until 11:59pm on March 24, and also fill out the open-ended question of what you'd like to tell Scott anonymously.

 ### Changes to instruction
 These changes do not require action on your part.
 Instruction is now entirely optional, online, asyncrhonous, and text-based.
 The balance of the course material is enrichment to the 21 weeks we had together before the pandemic.
 That said, for students wanting to engage course material, here is what you can expect: